 - Pick one thing to learn that you’ve been putting off.

 - Tell at least three people you’re going to begin learning it, and ask them to keep you accountable.

-- If you’re feeling brave (yes: you are brave), post what you’re going to learn in the comments below.
+- If you’re feeling brave (yes: you are brave), share what you’re going to learn.

 - Spend one week reading up on the resources you wrote down earlier.